suchard-group/MassiveMDS/README.md

 Another approach is to download vendor specific SDKs, which also include the shared libraries. <https://github.com/cdeterman/gpuR/wiki/Installing-OpenCL> has more details on this approach.

+#### OpenCL on Windows
-Finally, building the MassiveMDS R package on Windows requires copying (once installed) `OpenCl.dll` to the MassiveMDS library.
+Building the MassiveMDS R package on Windows with OpenCL requires copying (once installed) `OpenCl.dll` to the MassiveMDS library.
 For a 64 bit machine use

 ```
 cd MassiveMDS